ckunderd/abide/content/explore.md

 ##### Parking

-You can find free parking in the lot adjacent to the Milliken State Park & Harbor, or along the street on Atwater, Rivard, Riopelle, or other nearby streets.
+You can find free parking in the lot adjacent to Cullen Plaza (circled in red), or along the street on Atwater, Rivard, Riopelle, or other nearby streets (marked with yellow).
 There is a paid garage at 1331 Franklin St, Detroit MI 48207.
+Please see the attached parking map.